Mazatech/mazatech-website/index.md

 ## AmanithSVG <a class="jumptarget" name="amanithsvg_section"></a>

-[AmanithSVG](http://mazatech.com/amanithsvg) is a middleware for reading and rendering [SVG](https://it.wikipedia.org/wiki/Scalable_Vector_Graphics) files, available as a standalone library and as [Unity plugin](https://www.assetstore.unity3d.com/en/#!/content/19822); AmanithSVG is based on static features of [SVG Tiny 1.2](https://www.w3.org/TR/SVGTiny12/), plus some static features of [SVG Full 1.1](https://www.w3.org/TR/SVG/).
+[AmanithSVG](http://mazatech.com/amanithsvg) is a middleware for reading and rendering [SVG](https://it.wikipedia.org/wiki/Scalable_Vector_Graphics) files, available as a standalone native library and as [Unity plugin](https://www.assetstore.unity3d.com/en/#!/content/19822); AmanithSVG is based on static features of [SVG Tiny 1.2](https://www.w3.org/TR/SVGTiny12/), plus some static features of [SVG Full 1.1](https://www.w3.org/TR/SVG/).
 The library is written in ANSI C++ and depends on AmanithVG SRE for the rendering and [PugiXML](http://pugixml.org) or [TinyXML-2](http://www.grinninglizard.com/tinyxml2/) for XML parsing.

 The AmanithVG SDK includes: